 Our years of experience of working with several startup entrepreneurs have made us appreciate the dilemma of raising funds for a business.
 With this business calculator, we hope to assist and encourage more entrepreneurs to achieve his/her dream.

 Vakilsearch’s business setup calculator can also help forecast annual expenditure and savings.
 It involves including fixed and variable elements and evaluating pricing strategy to enable the business to break even or make a profit.

-It’s simple and easy to use the calculator, estimate cost and calculate profit, and set you on the path to starting your dream business.
+It’s simple and easy to use the startup cost calculator, estimate business set up cost and calculate profit, and set you on the path to starting your dream business.